kipply/blog/blog/content/endorsed/jits-impls.md

 ### Wait, but you said Meta-tracing!

 The concept behind meta-tracing is “write an interpreter, get a compiler for free!” or more magically, “turn your interpreter into a JIT-compiler!”.
-This is just obviously a great thing, since writing compilers is hard so if we can get a great compiler for free that’s just a good deal.
+This is just obviously a great thing, since writing compilers is hard so if we can get a great compiler for free that’s a good deal.
 Pypy "has" an interpreter and a compiler, but there’s no explicit implementation of a traditional compiler.

 Pypy has a toolchain called RPython (which was built for Pypy).
 It is a framework program for implementing interpreters.
 It is a language in that it specifies a subset of the Python language, namely to force things like static typing.
 It is a language to write an interpreter in.
 It is not a language to code in typed-Python, since it doesn’t care or have things like standard libraries or packages.
 Any RPython program is a valid Python program.
 RPython programs are transpiled to C and then compiled.
 Thus, the RPython meta-compiler exists as a compiled C program.